Simhyeon/gdmarp/README.md

 gdmarp --help

 # Check dependencies for local install or docker environment
 # This only checkes binary files' names as they are. e.g) chrome or chromium is ok but chrome-browser or chromium-browser might not get detected.
+However it doesn't mean marp-cli cannot detect chrome binary file.
 gdmarp check
 gdmarp --docker check

 # Initialize current working directory with desired file structure.
 # docker option does not install docker image but creates build folder with specific authority
+# git flag initialize folder and create .gitignore file
 gdmarp init
 gdmarp --docker init
+gdmarp --git init

 # To compile within initiated directory
 gdmarp compile
 gdmarp --docker compile

-# To preserve m4 pre-processed file (out.md) use with --preserve option or -p in short
+# To preserve m4 pre-processed file (out.md) use --preserve option or -p in short
 gdmarp compile --preserve

 # To create pdf file instead of pptx
 gdmarp compile --pdf

 # To create html when you want to tweak and test csv formats, this automatically preserves medium file
+# This may not include local files
 gdmarp test

-# To disable default macro use --no-defualt option
+# To disable default macro, use --no-defualt option
 gdmarp compile --no-default

 ```

 ### Using without init command

+**Highly recommend using init command before using gdmarp script.**

 Init command creates a file structure looks like this